 Officers shall consist of a Chair, Vice-Chair, and such other Officers, who may by majority vote be elected from members of the Planning Commission.
 The members may choose to elect Co-Chairs and/or Co-Vice Chairs following the procedures set forth in 3.2, as needed to conduct the business of the Planning Commission.

-Election of Officers shall take place once a year on the occasion of the first regular meeting in each calendar year, and each elected Officer shall serve until the subsequent election.
+Election of Officers shall take place once a year on the first regular meeting in each calendar year, and each elected Officer shall serve until the subsequent election.
 If for any reason Planning Commission Officers are not elected at the first regular meeting of the calendar year, the existing Officers shall continue to serve until an election is held.

 Any Officer may be removed at any time by vote of the majority of the Planning Commission.
 Removal from office does not constitute a removal from the position of Planning Commissioner.